-From Dr. Barry Matthisen,
+From Dr. Barry Matthisen, D.C.

 Proper head restraint position can reduce your risk of injury in rear-end crashes.
 Head restraints that are in the wrong position, like too low, can increase your risk of injury as the head restraint acts like a fulcrum as your head whips back.